Clinical Fellowship for Italian Neurologists & Related Specialists

 Journal Club and Basic Principles of Research

-Journal club is a weekly meeting takes place to revise and critically discuss written material provided in advance.
+Journal club is a weekly meeting that takes place to revise and critically discuss written material provided in advance.
 This modality will include a journal club and Basic Principles of Research.
 For the journal club, fellows study and present pivotal and seminal paper publications in high-impact journals.
 Journal club helps build and solidify confidence in fellows’ skills to critically evaluate medical literature.
+Fellows are also expected to attend and present chapters during the monthly journal club.

 Basic Principles of Research also include written educational material and cover introduction to clinical research methods and ethical conduct of research.